Pixelsuft/XLabirintLevelEditor/README.md

 # XLabirintLevelEditor
-Level Editor for game XLabirint (russian language support only)
+Level Editor for game XLabirint (russian language support only) written on Borland C++ Buider 6